Gun stabilizer

 A gun stabilizer is a device that facilitates aiming an artillery piece by compensating for the motion of the platform on which it is mounted.
 For naval applications see ship gun fire-control system.
 Moving land-based systems tend to require more specialized stabilization.
-Due to the need to fire while in motion, tanks in World War II made some use of stabilization, but it became commonplace in later decades such as the cold war period.
+Due to the need to fire while in motion, tanks in World War II made some use of stabilization, but it became commonplace in later decades during the Cold War.

 History

 The gunner of the early Matilda II tank elevated and depressed the gun by hand, and had a shoulder pad by which he could support it steadily as the tank moved while he stood.

 The primary armament of most US tanks was stabilized in elevation starting with the M3A1 Light Tank and the M3 Medium tank in November 1941.
 Except for the 105mm-equipped M4 Sherman tanks, all U.S.-built tanks had a stabilization system for gun elevation usable at low speeds.
-All US tanks were stabilized at least by 1944.
 Some attempt was made to stabilize Soviet tank guns as early as 1938.

 U.S. tanks equipped with the single plane gun elevation stabilization were found to be more effective at engaging targets while moving at up to 10 mph using the stabilization system.
 However, its use in the war was limited as the British did not use it in their US Lend-Lease vehicles, and American forces lost their proficiency as less-trained crewmen replaced the crews that had trained on their vehicles for years in the US before deployment.
 The crews did not know how to use stabilization; also, most U.S. tanks fired while stationary.
 Lack of maintenance also reduced its use.
 In some units the crews swore by it; in others, they removed the system.

 Post-war, British and then Soviet tank designers developed improved gun stabilizers.
 In 1948, the British Centurion Mk.
 3 featured the first two-plane stabilization system in a production tank, while 1954 saw the introduction of the STP-1 stabilizer complex for the T-54A, and similar systems would be implemented on virtually all Soviet tanks from then on.
 The US would not utilize gun stabilization in any of their Medium and Main Battle Tanks until the Add-On Stabilization (AOS) upgrade package developed for the M60A1 in the early 1970s, though the M551 Sheridan light tank, introduced in 1967, was equipped with a gun stabilizer.

+In 1960, West Germany prototyped a unique proof-of-concept three-axis stabilized turret on a widened Leopard 1 chassis.
+The primary cannon remained stationary, while the turret rotated conventionally for horizontal aiming and employed oscillation for vertical alignment.
+Additionally, the turret could tilt left or right along a third axis to accommodate aiming corrections on uneven terrain.
+All turret movements were exclusively powered, lacking manual controls.
+Design was cost ineffective and was ultimately not adopted, but lessons learned were carried over to other FCS research.